daskeyboard/daskeyboard-applet--mojo-helpdesk/README.md

 # Q Applet: Mojo Helpdesk

-Displays tickets activity on a Das Keyboard Q Series.
+Displays new tickets activity on a Das Keyboard Q Series.

 Mojo Helpdesk is the #1 help desk & ticket tracking software to provide great customer support.